gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 interpretations of the slope coefficients and how the term-plots (Figure \@ref(fig:Figure8-9)) aid our interpretations.
-Term-plots in MLR are constructed by holding all the other variables at their mean and generating predictions and 95% CIs for the mean response across the levels of observed values for each predictor variable.
+Term-plots in MLR are constructed by holding all the other quantitative variables^[They hold factor variables at their modal category but we don't have factor variables in the MLR models, yet.] at their mean and generating predictions and 95% CIs for the mean response across the levels of observed values for each predictor variable.
 This idea also helps us to work towards interpretations of each term in an MLR model.
 For example, for *Elevation*,